turingschool/curriculum-site/module2/lessons/intro_to_building_a_rails_api.md

 ## Learning Goals

 - Understand how an API works at a conceptual level
-- Understand REST and how it influences API development
 - Understand what makes a valid JSON data structure

-## Reviewing REST

-> It’s a CONCEPT, not a LAW.
->

-We want to practice REST as much as possible, but we should consider it a "very strongly encouraged guideline" and not a strict immovable law of how to develop software.

-REST, as a concept, came from the need to mimic some amount of "state" between HTTP requests and responses, since HTTP is a stateless protocol.
-It ties together the idea of HTTP verbs and URI paths/routes into a uniform interface by which we can state "I want to create a new resource" or "I want to change something about a specific resource".

-### Rails likes RESTful things

-Rails makes it very easy to build CRUD interfaces for resources, and doesn't care if our response to a user is HTML, JSON, XML, plaintext, or something else.

-The controller actions (create, destroy, update, etc) aren't exactly the same as the HTTP verbs specified with a URI path, but it's easy to draw the comparison.

-In the end, though, as developers we have a choice to make around our development interface (sometimes called Developer Experience, similar to User Experience for UI), and making our code easy to maintain.

-### RESTful Wrap-Up

-REST is language-agnostic, and is a standard we should continue to build, but we ARE allowed some flexibility.

 ## APIs